 For example, a high school student could be a great tax preparer for a simple return - plug in your W2, enter your interest income from your 1099-INT, check standard deduction, and done.

 But what if you run a small business?
-What if you’ve derived income from multiple sources, including royalties or partnerships?
+What if you've derived income from multiple sources, including royalties or partnerships?
 If you have a rental property, how will they help you understand your expenses and the type of depreciation schedule you need?
+Are you doing a trust tax return?

 At this point in time, you may also want to consider if a paid preparer is right for you?
 Maybe you would benefit more from someone that does have an advanced certification, like a Certified Public Accountant (CPA)?